 If you have identified yourself as a care leaver on your UCAS application, there is no application form for this bursary; you will be contacted directly by the University.

-If you are care experienced or unsure whether you would be eligible, please email the designated member of staff firstname.lastname@example.org to enquire about this bursary.
+If you are care experienced or unsure whether you would be eligible, please email the designated member of staff, Rebecca Hughes, on firstname.lastname@example.org to enquire about this bursary.
 There is still no application form, but you will need to provide proof of being in care and how long you spent in care to be considered for this bursary (usually a letter from someone in the relevant local authority department).

-In order for us to process this bursary, have a Student Finance England (SFE) account and give your consent to share your financial information with St Mary’s University.
+In order for us to process this bursary, please ensure you have a Student Finance England (SFE) account and give your consent to share your financial information with St Mary’s University.
 To do this, please follow the steps below:

-Step 3.
 Both you and your sponsors/parents/partner/guardians must give consent to share your household income with St Mary’s University, or you must state that you are irreconcilably estranged.
-Your consent must be activated on your Student Finance England account before/on 31st October 2019.
+Your consent must be activated on your Student Finance England account before/on 31st October 2021.
 For any queries on giving your consent please contact Student Finance England directly on 0300 100 0607.

 Notification and payment

-Important: students given the St Mary’s Cares Bursary may be eligible for another bursary or scholarship without affecting the St Mary’s Cares bursary.
-Please visit our criteria and website to apply https://www.stmarys.ac.uk/student-finance/scholarships/scholarships.aspx.
+Please note: students given the St Mary’s Cares Bursary may be eligible for another bursary or scholarship without affecting the St Mary’s Cares bursary.

 - St Mary’s Cares bursaries do not need to be repaid

-- Eligible students must attend an induction meeting with the designated member of staff, Rebecca Hughes by January 2020.
-You will be invited to this meeting when you have registered as a student at St Mary’s
+- Eligible students must attend an induction meeting with the designated member of staff, Rebecca Hughes, by October 2021.
+You will be invited to this meeting when you have registered as a student at St Mary’s.

 - Students must be undertaking their first Undergraduate degree (i.e. not previously completed an undergraduate degree programme before)